tmwagency/labs-blog/_posts/2014-08-25-the-road-to-kickoff-version-4.md

 ## Grunt
 The grunt build tasks have changed quite dramatically, but again to make it more intuitive when editing them.

 Each group of tasks have been extracted into their own separate file.
 For example, `config/css.js` contains all the grunt tasks relating to CSS: Sass, Autoprefixer & CSSO.
-The `config/javascript.js` file contains the uglify (for concatenating and minfying js), shimly (for generating a javascript shims file), jshint, jscs and jQuery (for generating a custom jQuery build).
+The `config/javascript.js` file contains the uglify (for concatenating and minfying js), shimly (for generating a javascript shims file), jshint and jQuery (for generating a custom jQuery build).

 We feel having these tasks now separate makes it far easier to maintain your Grunt setup than having all of the configuration stored in one mammoth Gruntfile.